-- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - the re-approval of the performance goals in our 2008 Omnibus Incentive Compensation Plan (Proposal No. 3); and - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2013 (fiscal 2013) (Proposal No. 4).
+- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - an advisory proposal on the frequency of future "say on pay" proposals (Proposal No. 3); - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2017 (fiscal 2017) (Proposal No. 4); and - the approval of the amendment and restatement of the 2008 Omnibus Incentive Compensation Plan, renamed the Omnibus Incentive Compensation Plan (Proposal No. 5).